 2. Bank of America Business Advantage Fundamentals Banking Account

 The Bank of America Business Advantage Fundamentals Banking Account is a great option, especially if you can’t keep a large balance in your account.
-With your included debit card, you can waive the monthly service fee by spending at least $250 per month.
-For most businesses, that’s not hard to do.
+You can waive the monthly service fee by spending at least $250 per month with your provided debit card.

-Also, if you deposit a lot of cash, this is a better option than Chase because you can deposit $7,500 in cash before paying a fee for each transaction.
+Also, if you deposit large amounts of cash, this is a better option than Chase because you can deposit $7,500 in cash before paying a fee for each transaction.

 Comparing Mid-Tier Business Checking Accounts